How Victoza® works

 Watch Victoza® in Action

-Victoza® can help you get better control of your type 2 diabetes.
+Victoza® may help you get better control of your type 2 diabetes.
 But do you know how?
 Victoza® does this in 3 ways.
 It slows food leaving the stomach, helps prevent your liver from making too much sugar, and helps the pancreas produce more insulin when your blood sugar levels are high.
 This is how the GLP-1 hormone produced by the body works.

 Victoza® is not insulin